alexlee22/indoor-tracking-blog/_posts/2016-07-12-closest-beacon-visualisation.markdown

 ![2]({{ site.baseurl }}/assets/closest beacon vis/2.png)

 - Timeframe of detection: As mentioned, the RSSI value fluctuates per detection.
-So one second, the beacon can be closest to base station 1, but the following second, the beacon could be closest to beacon 2 when the person wearing the tracker has not moved.
+So one second, the beacon can be closest to base station 1, but the following second, the beacon could be closest to base station 3 when the person wearing the tracker has not moved.
 This would mean the person could as well be jumping and bouncing between one basestation to another in one second.

 ![3]({{ site.baseurl }}/assets/closest beacon vis/3.png)